From Prada to Nada: Cast

 In addition, Alexis Ayala and Pablo Cruz Guerrero play Nora and Mary's father Gabriel Dominguez Sr and their half-brother Gabe Jr, respectively.

+Production

+The majority of the film was shot in Monterrey, with shooting also taking place in Los Angeles.

 Release

 From Prada to Nada was released on Blu-ray and DVD on May 3, 2011.

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 20% based on 20 reviews, with an average rating of 4.1/10.
 Metacritic, which uses a weighted average, assigned the film a score of 39 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.